sb2345/okckd.github.io/source/_posts/design/2014-06-03-Big-endian-little-endian.md

 ### Example

-{% img left /assets/images/big-endian.png %}
+{% img middle /assets/images/big-endian.png %}

 The data word "0A 0B 0C 0D" (a set of 4 bytes written out using left-to-right positional, hexadecimal notation) and the four memory locations with addresses a, a+1, a+2 and a+3.